 Creating a new LabGroup with yourself as PI will instantly generate a group on the system and contact anyone you have chosen to invite to be group members by email (both registered RSpace users and/or external addresses can be contacted).

 If nominating someone else as PI, enter the e-mail of the individual you wish to invite as PI into the box which appears – RSpace autocomplete will offer options of known users as you type, or you can enter the full address of any other non-registered individual (they will be asked to sign up to RSpace before becoming a PI).
 You will become a LabAdmin for this group.Please note that if selecting someone else as a PI, the group will not be created and invitations to potential members will not be sent until the PI approves the group.

-Add emails to the invitations lists to invite members as the LabGroup is created.
-Entries in the known users box will be autocompleted, but unknown users can also be invited by typing and entering in the second box.
+- Add emails to the invitations list to invite members when the LabGroup is created.
+Entries in the known users box will be autocompleted, and non-registered users can also be invited by typing and entering in the second box.
 Further users can also be invited any time after the creation process is completed.